 This booklet provides detail on aspects of the Chinchilla CSG Development Story based on the range of priority indicators that we tracked.
 We would like to thank members of the Chinchilla community for their cooperation and the gift of their time.
 We hope that we have done justice to their contributions to this investigation.

 Contents

 The Chinchilla CSG Development Story

+Intro duction 6

+Gene General Insights

-Indic cators of Change
+Indica ators of Change

 1. Population 8

 2. Employment 11

-3. Income & Business 13
+3. Income 13

-4. Housing 16
+4. Housing 15

-5. Safety & Wellbeing 19
+5. Safety & Wellbeing 18

 List of figures